 Our LEAP Curriculum Overview

-Students will gather either online or in person for monthly classroom lessons and will learn from experts in various animal and environmentally related fields.
-Each year of the program, we will focus on a certain topic, such as the ethics of eating, and the challenges and solutions related to these topics.
+Students will gather with their local LEAP chapter for monthly classroom lessons and will learn from experts in various animal and environmentally related fields.
+Each year of the program, we will focus on certain topics, such as the ethics of eating, climate change and eco anxiety, farmed animal welfare, and the challenges and solutions related to these topics.

 Why consider LEAP for your student?

 - With a diverse array of learning methods–such as construction projects, basic veterinary care, and public outreach–students will become adept at: